cm-yamamoto-hiroki/openni2-frame-extraction/README.md

 You can read the .oni files using OpenNi2 Driver (saved in lib/ directory).

-## Dependency
+## Requirements
 - OpenCV
 - Numpy
 - Openni2

-All dependency are already supported by Google Colab, except openni2 library.
+All requirements are already supported by Google Colab, except openni2 library.

 ## Tested Datasets
 - TVPR (https://vrai.dii.univpm.it/re-id-dataset)